 For non-contact monitoring of high temperatures above 800°C, malengo ya kusonga mbele, or inaccessible surfaces, infrared pyrometers and thermal imaging deliver excellent performance despite emissivity considerations and periodic calibration requirements.
 These systems excel in furnaces, tanuu, glass production, and metal processing.

 For distributed temperature profiling along structures, embedded composite monitoring, or simultaneous strain-temperature measurement, fiber Bragg grating arrays enable quasi-distributed sensing impossible with other technologies.
-Anga, Uhandisi wa kiraia, and pipeline monitoring applications benefit from FBG capabilities.
+Anga, uhandisi wa kiraia, and pipeline monitoring applications benefit from FBG capabilities.

 Long-Term Support Considerations